nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:thinking: When should I use this?**<br>
-I should use this when I want to reset my exercise list view back to the original.
+I should use this when I want to reset my Exercise List back to the default state (before any sorting/filtering commands were used).

 </div>